 I’m really liking the running back department in Washington.
-After a two-year span of injuries and inconsistent play, Peterson joined Washington last season and rushed for 1,042 yards and seven touchdowns.
+After two years of injuries and inconsistent play, Peterson joined Washington last season and rushed for 1,042 yards and seven touchdowns.
 While he’ll get the majority of carries, I expect to see Guice a lot in the offense after missing out his rookie season due to a torn ACL.
 Guice is a former second-round pick out of LSU and I am excited to see what he can due now that he is finally healthy.

 Perine will get some looks as the power back of the group while Thompson has been a consistent third-down pass-catching back.
 Love was a fourth-round pick in 2019 that had an excellent career at Stanford.
 He tore his ACL in his final collegiate game and will likely be put on injured reserved to take a year off to recover.
-He should be in the teams plans come 2020.
+He should be in the team’s plans come 2020.

 - Starters: Paul Richardson, Josh Doctson